Gus Smith: Storylines

 Gus first arrives in Walford in May 2002, working for a bed company and meets Sonia Jackson (Natalie Cassidy).
 Gus falls in love with Sonia and they get together after she splits up with Jamie Mitchell (Jack Ryder).
 When she and Jamie realise they still have feelings for each other, she breaks up with Gus and reconciles with Jamie.
 In July, Gus is joined in Walford by his troublesome brother Juley (Joseph Kpobie), taking over as local road sweeper, and is given Wellard the dog when his friend Robbie Jackson (Dean Gaffney) leaves London for India.

 When friends Martin (James Alexandrou) and Vicki Fowler (Scarlett Johnson) break into the Minute Mart, Gus investigates, is caught by police and is left to take the blame.
-In December 2003, Gus goes on a trip to Scotland in a minibus with Zoe Slater (Michelle Ryan), Kelly Taylor (Brooke Kinsella), Mickey Miller (Joe Swash), Spencer Moon (Christopher Parker), Sonia, Martin, Vicki, Tariq Larousi (Nabil Elouahabi) and Ronny (Ray Panthaki) and Kareena Ferreira (Pooja Shah).
+In December 2003, Gus goes on a trip to Scotland in a minibus with Zoe Slater (Michelle Ryan), Kelly Taylor (Brooke Kinsella), Mickey Miller (Joe Swash), Spencer Moon (Christopher Parker), Sonia, Martin, Vicki, Tariq Larousi (Nabil Elouahabi), Ronny (Ray Panthaki) and Kareena Ferreira (Pooja Shah).
 When the bus crashes on a moor, nearly killing Zoe, Gus and Wellard manage to find help for his stranded friends.

 In 2004, Gus disposes of a handgun he found in Juley's bag.
 Juley's involvement in crime, including the theft of some charity money, leads to his departure from Walford in April 2005, though he returns in September for a trip to France with Gus, Mickey, Garry Hobbs (Ricky Groves) and Minty Peterson (Cliff Parisi).
 While in France, Gus meets Mickey's sister and father Dawn and Mike Swann (Kara Tointon and Mark Wingett).
 Mike exposes Juley as a con man, despite Juley's claims that he is a reformed character.
 Gus persuades Juley to return to Walford permanently to turn over a new leaf.